void-ppc/void-ppc-docs/INSTALL.md

 And that's it.
 We'll take care of formatting and setting up the bootstrap partition from within the installed system later.

-#### Other OpenFirmware

-**NOTE:** this section is preliminary and may not actually work.
+#### SLOF (non-Mac OpenFirmware)

 Non-Mac OpenFirmware is different.
 You will need a `PReP` partition and a root partition at least.
-You don't need a special partition for `/boot/grub`, that can go on the root partition just fine.
-You should also be able to use `GPT`.
+You should just use the GPT partition table.

 ```
 $ # our target drive is /dev/sda, we will use fdisk, which is commonly present